Nidrax/BetterRemove/README.md

 the user is prompted to confirm the removal of the directory and its contents.

 ## But... why does this even exist?
-This could be of course be mostly solved by a simple shell script/function, but where is the fun in that?
+This could be, of course, mostly solved by a simple shell function, but where is the fun in that?
-I also seemed it as an opportunity to pick up on Rust, so here it is: an app that probably nobody asked for nor needed besides me.
+I also considered it an opportunity to learn some Rust, so here it is: an app that probably nobody besides me needed nor asked for.

 ## Installation
 Download the latest release from the [releases page](https://github.com/Nidrax/BetterRemove/releases) or build it yourself by downloading the source code and running `cargo install --path .` in the project's root.

 ## How to use it
-It's pretty simple and analogous to the `rm` command.
 Just type `br [OPTION]...
 [FILE or DIRECTORY]...`.
+It's pretty simple and (mostly) analogous to the classic `rm` command, but with less hassle.

 The application by default removes files and empty directories with no prompt.
 If trying to remove a directory that contains files without providing the `-r` flag beforehand,